Find Affordable College Courses

 Read More…

-You’ll be in good company if you decide to attend Utah State University.
-It ranked #3 on our 2023 Best Value Natural Resources Conservation Schools in the Rocky Mountains Region list.
-USU is a very large public school located in the small city of Logan.
+You’ll join some of the best and brightest minds around you if you attend Utah State University.
+The school came in at #3 on this year’s Best Value Natural Resources Conservation Schools in the Rocky Mountains Region list.
+USU is a fairly large public school located in the city of Logan.

 USU undergraduate students pay an average of $23,435 in tuition and fees each year.